-Identity theft involves acquiring key pieces of someone's identifying information, such as name, address, date of birth, Social Security number, and mother's maiden name in order to commit fraud.
-With this information the thief can do such things as take over the victim's financial accounts, open new bank accounts, purchase automobiles, apply for loans, credit cards, and Social Security benefits, rent apartments, and establish services with utility and phone companies.
+Identity theft involves acquiring key pieces of someone's identifying information, such as name, address, date of birth, Social Security number and mother's maiden name, to commit fraud.
+With this information the thief can do such things as take over the victim's financial accounts, open new bank accounts, purchase automobiles, apply for loans, credit cards and Social Security benefits, rent apartments and establish services with utility and phone companies.

 How to protect yourself from Identity Theft

 Some of the things you can do to safeguard your finances and good name are:

 - Don't give out financial information or other personal information, such as your Social Security number, over the telephone unless you initiated the call and you know with whom you are dealing.

 - If you receive any telephone inquiries, such as those asking you to confirm or verify BB&T account information or verify a statement, contact your local branch and speak with your Branch Banker to confirm that the call is legitimate.